junxit/us-congress-bills-112/metadata.md

 - 2011-06-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 411 - 5 (Roll no. 418).
 - 2011-06-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4105-4106)
 - 2011-06-15 — Received in the Senate and Read twice and referred to the Committee on Appropriations.
+- 2011-06-30 — Committee on Appropriations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2011-06-30 — Committee on Appropriations.
+Reported by Senator Johnson SD, with an amendment in the nature of a substitute.
+With written report No. 112-29.
+- 2011-06-30 — Committee on Appropriations.
+Reported by Senator Johnson SD, with an amendment in the nature of a substitute.
+With written report No. 112-29.
+- 2011-06-30 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 91.